SirusDoma/VoxCharger/README.md

 If you can't live without it, consider making PR to this feature.

 ### Music DB
-Some attributes are kept hidden from editor, For existing songs, some of their attributes might untouched throughout save iteration, but the rest of attributes might be replaced with dummy / stub data.
+Some attributes are kept hidden from editor, For existing songs, some of their attributes might untouched throughout save iteration, but the rest of hidden attributes might be replaced with dummy / stub data.

 If this really concern you, make sure to backup your `music_db.xml` / `music_db.merged.xml`.

 ### Asset File Modification
 Replacing asset files such as vox, 2dx and graphic files are happen immediately after changes are confirmed.
-In other hand, metadata need to be saved manually by `File -> Save` or `CTRL+S`.
+In other hand, metadata need to be saved manually by clicking `File -> Save` or `CTRL+S`.

 Note that you can postpone asset modification until you save metadata by disabling autosave in `Edit -> Autosave Assets`